apify/apify-docs/sources/legal/latest/general-terms-and-conditions.md

 ## Summary

 The Terms are the key document governing the relationship between you and us, please read the whole text of the Terms.
-For your convenience, below is a non-binding short summary of each section of the Terms.
+For your convenience, we have presented these terms in a short non-binding summary followed by the full legal terms.

 | Section                                                                                                                          | What can you find there?                                                                                                                                                                                                                                                                               |
 |----------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|